UUA Test Prep

 Welcome to UA Test Prep

-You're preparing for the UA Plumbing & Pipefitting Pre-Apprenticeship Aptitude Test.
+You're preparing for a UA Plumbing & Pipefitting pre-apprenticeship aptitude test.
 This site was built by someone who passed it on his first attempt.
 Here's how to use it.

-It's a 4-section aptitude test that determines whether you get into the apprenticeship program — and where you rank on the list.
+It's the aptitude test your local UA JATC uses to decide whether you enter their apprenticeship program — and where you rank on the eligibility list.
 Higher score = earlier call.
-Here's what you're up against:

 Pencil